AstroDMx Capture - Overview

 ROI Nudge Function

 If an object is drifting, the Region of Interest can be nudged during capture.
-To use this feature, click the ROI nudge button and then use the cursor controls to nudge the ROI.
+To use this feature, simply press shift followed by cursor controls keys to nudge the ROI.
 Once the ROI range has been exceeded a message appears on the live preview screen.
-In order for the ROI nudge function to work, the button's text must be red.
-If it changes from red back to the default colour then the user must click the button again.

 The software supports a fully functional histogram.
 The histogram has the following functionality:

 - Channels: Red, Green, Blue, RGB Average, Luminance, RGB combined and greyscale

 - Plots Modes: Dotted line, filled colour, RGB overlay, RGB merge